Why You Should Never Combine Vinegar- & Bleach-Based Cleaners

 Again, to exercise extra caution, don't use them on or near surfaces that you've already cleaned with a bleach-based product.

 The bottom line.

-White vinegar is a versatile ingredient that can form the basis of an effective, safe home-cleaning product.
-You can customize your vinegar-based cleaner with essential oils for a nice scent or add some Castile soap for a more powerful clean.
-But one thing you should never add to it is bleach, as it can cause a dangerous reaction.
+White vinegar is a versatile ingredient that can form the basis of an effective, safe household cleaning product.
+But one thing you should never add to it is bleach, as it can cause a dangerous reaction that ends in toxic chlorine gas.
 Safe cleaning!

 Want to learn how feng shui can help you create a high-vibe home and set powerful intentions to manifest your dreams?
 This is feng shui the modern way - no superstitions, all good vibes.
 Click here to register for a free session with Dana that will give you 3 tips to transform your home today!